nathan-bottomley/eleventy-plugin-podcaster.com/content/blog/2025-01-22-displaying-information-about-an-episode.md

 Here's where we put the post's title, which is usually (but not always) the same as the title of the podcast episode.

 On an index page or a tag page, you can include `linkInTitle: true` in the front matter, and the title will be a link to the episode's own page.
-If you omit `linkInTitle` the title will just be text, which is what you want on
+If you omit `linkInTitle`, the title will just be text, which is what you want on an episode page.

 ***